 - together with its metabolite acetaldehyde, it serves as a source of direct toxicity to several tissues and organ systems.

 Physiological effects like these can help to explain the headache and nausea commonly associated with a mean hangover.
-In many cases, these symptoms resolve relatively quickly with some carefully selected food (I’m looking at you, breakfast burrito) and several glasses of water to replenish nutrients and rehydrate.
+In many cases, these symptoms resolve relatively quickly with some carefully selected food (I’m looking at you, breakfast burrito).
+Also, drink several glasses of water to replenish nutrients and rehydrate.

-Acute alcohol withdrawal is a sure sign of physical dependence on alcohol, which could potentially be part of a larger alcohol use disorder.
+Acute alcohol withdrawal is a sure sign of physical dependence on alcohol.
+And, it could potentially be part of a larger alcohol use disorder.